Monthly Tech-Tip from Tony Hansen SignUp

 Failure is often not something specific.
 The greater the wall thickness variation the more difficult it is to dry and fire it evenly.
 The stronger the rim the better it will withstand stresses.
 The finer particled and more porcelaneous the body the more difficult drying and firing will be.
 After throwing, the longer a piece is left rim up in air the greater the moisture content difference will be between it and the base.
 The earlier a bowl can be trimmed the better the success.
 The less a soft or leather hard bowl is handled such that it goes out-of-shape, the better.
 The slower and more even the drying the better the success.
 The better the air flow and slower the heat-up through water-smoking in the kiln, the better.
 The more that heat can reach all sides of the piece the more evenly it will heat up during firing.
 The less the point of contact between the base of the bowl and the kiln shelf, the less the shelf will heat-sink it and increase temperature gradients within it.

-Place mugs with handles at the center and cover them during drying
+Place mugs with handles at the center and cover for drying

 A typical DFAC drying disk of an iron stoneware clay